RISD dining plans 2015/16

-- Eligible students interested in adding or changing their meal plan should do so on WebAdvisor.
-Changes are only allowed once a semester - during the first two weeks of the semester.
+- Eligible students interested in adding or changing meal plans should do so on WebAdvisor.
+Changes are only allowed during the first two weeks of the semester.

 Full-time students who withdraw from RISD are charged a percentage of their chosen dining plan, as follows:

-*percentage charges based on semester charge, carried over balances do not apply.
+Percentage charges are based on the per-semester charge.
+Balances carried over do not apply.

-Second semester meal plans are activated the third week of January.
+Second semester meal plans are activated at the start of the third week in January.
 Any remaining fall semester funds will be added to the new spring semester funds.

 Meal plan participants must abide by the same rules of conduct outlined in the Residential Life Handbook.
-Any violation may result in a non-refundable termination of the plan or other disciplinary action.
+Any violation may result in a nonrefundable termination of the plan or in other disciplinary action.